MananDoshi1301/MananDoshi1301/README.md

-I get up every day with the thought of reducing my processing time!
+I get up every day thinking about how to optimize more!
 <br/>Enthusiastic about developing scalable systems that serve real purposes.
-<br/>Passionate about Parallelism and Computer Vision.
+<br/>Passionate about Parallelism, Distributed Systems, HPC inside Software Engineering.
 <br/>Always looking for opportunities and great projects to work on.
 <br/>Would be very happy to connect!
 <br/>
-- 🎓 I’m currently pursuing Master's of Science in Computer Science from CU Boulder
+- 🎓 I’m currently pursuing a Master of Science in Computer Science from CU Boulder
-- 🔭 Getting my hands dirty on projects
+- 🔭 Getting my hands dirty on projects and research